Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Experimental Evaluation

-Figure~\ref{fig:continuous} shows the results on 10 randomly generated water world maps.
+We ran experiments in multitask and single task settings.
+In the multitask setting, all the approaches learned one policy (i.e., network) to solve all the tasks.
+Figure~\ref{fig:continuous} shows the results on 10 randomly generated water world maps, with 2 trials per map.
 We normalized the average reward per step using the run that got the highest average reward across all the approaches.
-In the multitask experiments, CRM performs the best and adding reward shaping did not improve the performance of CRM or DDQN.
-As in the discrete domains, HRM initially learns faster than CRM but converged to suboptimal policies.
-In the single task experiment, we evaluated the performance of all the approaches when trying to solve task 10 only (Table~\ref{tab:wwt}).
+In the multitask experiments, CRM performs the best.
+HRM initially learns faster than CRM but converged to suboptimal policies and adding reward shaping decreased the performance of all the approaches.
+In the single task experiment, we evaluated the performance of all the approaches when trying to solve task 10 only (see Table~\ref{tab:wwt}).
 In this case, CRM also converged to better policies.

 Finally, we compare the performance of CRM and QRM.
 As discussed in Section~\ref{sec:crm}, CRM and QRM are not equivalent when using function approximation.
 The most notable difference is that CRM uses a large network to learn a single policy $\pi(a|s,u)$ for all RM states whereas QRM uses a set of small networks, one to learn a policy $\pi_u(a|s)$ for each RM state $u\in U$.
-The results in Figure~\ref{fig:qrms} show that CRM can perform better than QRM on the water world.
+The results in Figure~\ref{fig:qrms} show that CRM and QRM have comparable performance on the water world.
 However, to do so CRM requires using a larger network.
-In this experiment, QRM is learning networks of 6 layers with 64 relu units (6L/64N) -- which are the same size as the networks used in \citeA{icml2018rms}.
+In this experiment, QRM is learning networks of 6 layers with 64 relu units (6L/64N) -- which are the same size as the networks used by \citeA{icml2018rms}.
 To get to the same performance as QRM, CRM has to use a network of 3 layers with 1024 relu units per layer.
 We leave it to future work to further investigate the trade-offs of using multiple small networks to solve a task (as in QRM) versus one network per task (as in CRM).
 That said, CRM has the added advantage of being trivial to implement.
 In fact, we do not have results for QRM in the next section because it is unclear how to integrate QRM with DDPG.